 Both snakes are long and thin but don’t often exceed 4.5 feet.
-Their average adult length is somewhere between 3 and 4 feet but can reach 6 feet in length.
+Their average adult length is somewhere between 3 and 4 feet but can reach nearly 6 feet in length.
+In fact, the largest fox snake on record reached 70 inches in length.
 Their pointed tails have dark and light bands.

 As with other snake species, fox snakes are able to flatten their heads when they feel threatened, so the head shape is not a reliable factor in determining whether it’s venomous; however, both fox snake species have round pupils instead of the cats-eye pupils of the vipers.